I’m just a guy who happens to have two complementary hobbies: photography and astronomy.

 I use an iOptron SkyTracker for long exposures on a tripod.
 One of my current projects include an autoguiding star tracker with stepper motor and Arduino processor.

-I have started using Astrobin to host my images at full resolution.
+I have used Astrobin to host some of my images at full resolution.
 Look at http://www.astrobin.com/users/TheoP/.
 This site is not free anymore and I am not publishing new photos there.

-- I am getting a small metal lathe and want to make more worm wheels.
+- I have a small metal lathe and want to make more worm wheels.
 Maybe I could sell a few of them to help me buy a new mount.
 (This is not so easy, I discovered)

 - I have modified my Canon 600D camera to replace the infrared filter with a clear glass filter.
 The focusing distance of the converted camera have changed a small amount and my Tokina lens does not reach infinity anymore.
 I will have to re-adjust the CCD in the 600D to get the focusing distance within reach of my lenses again.

 - I want to sell my modified 350D as well as my normal 650D.
 Anybody interested?